 This is why in his interview on alcohol and drug testing policy tips, Andrew suggests that companies include in their OH&S training how to identify a hangover and policies on actions to be taken when an employee is found to have these symptoms.

-The infographic below shows some common signs and symptoms of hangovers.
 The next time you have a hangover, consider carefully before you decide to drive or go to work.